UK blue chips rise on Putin remarks, hopes for loose monetary policies

-TUI Travel TT.L advanced 2.2 percent in brisk trade after TUI AG's (TUIGn.DE) chief executive said the German company's plans for a merger with the London-listed unit were on track.
+TUI Travel advanced 2.2 percent in brisk trade after TUI AG's chief executive said the German company's plans for a merger with the London-listed unit were on track.

 Trading volume in the stock stood at around twice its 90-day daily average, against just three quarters on UK benchmark.